 The ability to simulate randomness plays a surprisingly big role in creating software.
-In the context of graphics, for example, we often use randomness to simulate natural phenonema, like wind and other random effects.
+In the context of graphics, for example, we often use randomness to simulate natural phenomena, like wind and other random effects.

 class Character {